yanailab/knn-smoothing/README.md

-## K-nearest neighbor smoothing for high-throughput single-cell RNA-Seq data
+## kNN-smoothing for single-cell RNA-Seq data

-This repository contains reference Python, R, and Matlab implementations of the k-nearest neighbor smoothing algorithm ([Wagner et al., 2017](https://www.biorxiv.org/content/early/2018/01/24/217737)) for UMI-filtered single-cell RNA-Seq data.
+This repository contains reference Python, R, and Matlab implementations of the kNN-smoothing and kNN-smoothing 2 algorithms ([Wagner et al., 2017](https://www.biorxiv.org/content/early/2018/01/24/217737)) for UMI-filtered single-cell RNA-Seq data.

+### New!
+Version 2 of the algorithm released!
+(4/9/2018)

 ### Overview of the different implementations